Coleomegilla maculata: Description

-This is generally an oblong, flattened lady beetle species averaging about six millimetres long.
-Over most of its range the species is pink in coloration, except for subspecies fuscilabris which is bright orange or red.
-Each elytron features 6 black markings.
+This is generally an oblong, flattened lady beetle species averaging about six millimeters long.
+Over most of its range the species is pink in coloration, except for the subspecies C. m. fuscilabris, which is bright orange or red.
+Each elytron features six black markings.
 The thorax is a similar shade of red with two large triangular black patches.
-Similarity is most apparent with the seaside lady beetle, but that species is limited to coastal habitats and features much larger black markings.
-In that species the apical pair of spots on the wing covers as well as the pronotum markings are merged, unlike Coleomegilla maculata.
+Similarity is most apparent with the seaside lady beetle, Naemia seriata, but that species is limited to coastal habitats and features much larger black markings.
+In that species, the apical pair of spots on the wing covers as well as the pronotum markings are merged, unlike Coleomegilla maculata.